 - At the VM Groups step, select the required VM groups and click Add to include them in the lab group.

-- To configure VM recovery options and choose default steps that will be performed for VMs in the lab group, follow the instructions for steps 4D — 4F provided in section Creating Failover Plans.
+- To configure VM recovery options and choose default steps that will be performed for VMs in the lab group, follow the instructions provided in both section Creating Failover Plans and section Creating Restore Plans.

 - At the Summary step, review configuration information and click Finish.

-- To save changes made to the virtual lab settings, click Save.
+- To save changes made to the DataLab settings, click Save.

 You may also optionally add domain controller-specific checks, such as Verify Domain Controller Port and Verify Global Catalog Port.
 These steps should be performed after the Check VM Heartbeat step.